mailmanmicky/logseq-theme-legacyvector/README.md

 </p>

 ## Overview
 This theme imitates the look and feel of Mediawiki's Legacy Vector skin.
 At the moment this project is in a pre-release state and will not be avaliable for download.
+However, regular preview updates should be avaliable until release.

 ## Preview